-Court orders South Korean agency to compensate adoptee over his mishandled adoption to US
+South Korean court orders agency to compensate adoptee over his mishandled adoption to US

-SEOUL, South Korea (AP) — A court on Tuesday ordered South Korea’s biggest adoption agency to pay 100 million won ($74,700) in damages to a 48-year-old man for mishandling his adoption as a child to the United States, where he faced legal troubles after surviving an abusive childhood before being deported in 2016.
+SEOUL, South Korea (AP) — A South Korean court on Tuesday ordered the country’s biggest adoption agency to pay 100 million won ($74,700) in damages to a 48-year-old man for mishandling his adoption as a child to the United States, where he faced legal troubles after surviving an abusive childhood before being deported in 2016.

-However, the Seoul Central District Court dismissed Adam Crapser’s accusations against the South Korean government, which he saw as responsible for creating an aggressive, profit-driven adoption industry that carelessly removed thousands of children from their families during a 1970s-’80s child export frenzy.
+However, the Seoul Central District Court dismissed Adam Crapser’s accusations against the South Korean government, which he saw as responsible for creating an aggressive, profit-driven adoption industry that carelessly removed thousands of children from their families during a child export frenzy in the 1970s and ’80s.

 The civil case, tried for over four years, was the first in which a South Korean adoptee sued the country’s government and a domestic adoption agency over fraudulent paperwork and screening failures.

+Holt Children’s Service, which handled Crapser’s adoption to American parents in 1979, and South Korea’s Justice Ministry, which represents the government in lawsuits, did not immediately comment.

-In reading out the verdict, Judge Park Jun-min did not elaborate why the court refused to hold the government accountable in Crapser’s case.
-His lawyers said they will review the full version of the ruling, which the court didn’t immediately release, before deciding whether to appeal.
+In reading out the verdict, Judge Park Jun-min did not elaborate on why the court refused to hold the government accountable.
+Crapser’s lawyers said they will review the full version of the ruling, which the court didn’t immediately release, before deciding whether to appeal.

-“We want to express our very, serious regret,” said Kim Soo-jung, one of Crapser’s lawyers.
+“We want to express our very serious regret,” said Kim Soo-jung, one of Crapser’s lawyers.

-“The (government) knew that children procured for adoptions were not being (properly) protected, that their human rights were being violated – they should have done something about it, but they didn’t … It seems that the court simply saw the government as a monitoring institution, and not as an actor that directly committed illegal acts.”
+“The (government) knew that children procured for adoptions were not being (properly) protected, that their human rights were being violated — they should have done something about it, but they didn’t. … It seems that the court simply saw the government as a monitoring institution, and not as an actor that directly committed illegal acts.”

 Crapser, who left South Korea last year and currently lives in Mexico, did not attend the ruling.

-Holt Children’s Service, which handled Crapser’s adoption to American parents in 1979, and South Korea’s Justice Ministry, which represents the government in lawsuits, did not immediately comment on the verdict.

-It remains to be seen whether Crapser’s case inspires more lawsuits by adoptees, who are becoming more vocal with their criticism of South Korea’s past corruption in adoption practices, which have caused a huge but unknown number of wrongful family separations and stymied thousands from reconnecting with their roots.
+It remains to be seen whether Crapser’s case inspires more lawsuits by adoptees, who are becoming more vocal with their criticism of past South Korean corruption in adoption practices, which caused a huge but unknown number of wrongful family separations and stymied thousands from reconnecting with their roots.

 Tuesday’s verdict came months after hundreds of Korean adoptees from Europe and North America asked South Korea’s Truth and Reconciliation Commission to investigate their adoption circumstances.
-They say their statuses and identities were laundered to facilitate marred adoptions.
+They say their status and identities were laundered to facilitate marred adoptions.

-The commission has opened investigations on dozens of those applications and may take more cases in following months, as it proceeds with the most far-reaching inquiry into South Korea’s foreign adoptions yet.
+The commission has opened investigations of dozens of those applications and may take more cases in the coming months, as it proceeds with the most far-reaching inquiry into South Korea’s foreign adoptions yet.

-The commission’s potential findings could possibly allow more adoptees to launch legal actions against agencies or the government, which would otherwise be difficult because South Korean civil courts put the burden of proof entirely on plaintiffs, who often lack information and resources.
+The commission’s potential findings could allow more adoptees to launch legal actions against agencies or the government, which would otherwise be difficult because South Korean civil courts put the burden of proof entirely on plaintiffs, who often lack information and resources.

-Crapser, who was named Shin Seong-hyeok by his Korean mother, had sought 200,000 won ($149,000) in damages against South Korea’s government and Holt.
-His lawsuit filed in 2019 accuses the defendants of manipulating his paperwork, employing poor background checks that failed to weed out his abusive adopters, and not following up on whether he obtained U.S. citizenship.
+Crapser, who was named Shin Seong-hyeok by his South Korean mother, had sought 200,000 won ($149,000) in damages from South Korea’s government and Holt.
+His lawsuit, filed in 2019, accuses the defendants of manipulating his paperwork, employing poor background checks that failed to weed out his abusive adopters, and not following up on whether he obtained U.S. citizenship.

-While describing Crapser’s plight as unfortunate, the government and Holt had denied any legal wrongdoing, saying that his adoption went according to procedure and that it was the responsibility of his American adopters – not theirs – to ensure that he obtained U.S. citizenship.
+While describing Crapser’s plight as unfortunate, the government and Holt denied any legal wrongdoing, saying his adoption went according to procedure and it was the responsibility of his American adopters -– not theirs -– to ensure that he obtained U.S. citizenship.

 Crapser’s lawyers have claimed that his case exposes how South Korea failed to protect its most vulnerable citizens from an adoption industry that sent thousands of children abroad every year to meet Western demands during its heyday, and how often those adoptions amounted to “child selling.”

-Crapser revealed his plans for his lawsuit during an exclusive interview with The Associated Press in 2019, where he described being abused and abandoned by two different sets of U.S. parents and then being deported after run-ins with the law because none of his guardians filed citizenship papers for him.
+Crapser revealed his plans for his lawsuit during an interview with The Associated Press in 2019, in which he described being abused and abandoned by two different sets of U.S. parents and then being deported after run-ins with the law because none of his guardians filed citizenship papers for him.

 Forcibly separated from his then-wife and children and friends in America, Crapser said he struggled with intense anxiety and depression in South Korea, where he found himself isolated by language and culture four decades after being sent to his initial adopters in Michigan at age 3.